Target Group

 Specifying Data Integrity Requirements for HPLC Instruments and CDS Software

-- What critical parameters must be specified for HPLC instruments and the accompanying CDS application software to ensure data integrity?
+- Based on the Workshop I: What critical parameters must be specified for HPLC instruments and the accompanying CDS application software to ensure data integrity?

-- Aim of the workshop is to get attendees to outline requirements e.g. instrument control, audit Trail functionality, security and access control, etc.
+- The workshop familiarises you with the concept of standard requirements for e.g. instrument control, audit trail functionality, security and access control, etc.

 - Instrument and column log books are essential records for ensuring data integrity.